Saturday, 23 November 2019

 In April 1972, after operating for almost exactly seven years, Les Cousins closed its doors for good.
 Many of the artists who came up through the club were, by that time, signed to major record labels and achieving fame and (modest) fortune on the university, theatre and festival circuit, commanding fees way beyond anything Cousins could offer.
 The folk scene was changing, and the golden age was over.

-The opening quote at the top of the page is from an October 1969 Melody Maker review by legendary folk music journalist Karl Dallas.
+The opening quote at the top of the page is from an October 1969 Melody Maker review by folk music journalist Karl Dallas.
 He was describing a Cousins performance by US ragtime blues guitarist Stefan Grossman (one of the shows I attended, incidentally) but his description could have applied to any given Friday or Saturday night at the club.
 Les Cousins was undeniably hot, cramped and an uncomfortable place to spend the evening.
 But, equally, it can’t be denied that magic was created week in, week out in that dark cellar, the effects of which still reverberate throughout acoustic music today.

-At the time of writing, 49 Greek Street is an anonymous Soho bar with an upmarket basement nightclub, unrecognisable from the Cousins era (except for perhaps the distinctive green tiling either side of the door, which remains).
+At the time of writing (November 2019), 49 Greek Street is an anonymous Soho bar with an upmarket basement nightclub, unrecognisable from the Cousins era (except for perhaps the distinctive green tiling either side of the door, which remains).
 But, if I may end with a threadbare cliché which has been used in countless songs (none of them folk songs, sadly), if those cellar walls could only talk, what tales they could tell.
 A Davey Graham Postscript:

 In the mid-70s I played guitar with a Scottish friend who lived in Latimer Road, down at the seedy end of Ladbroke Grove in west London.
-I would visit him there in one of a row of small terraced houses all of which were, at that time, occupied by squatters.
+I would visit him there in one of a row of small, terraced houses all of which were, at that time, occupied by squatters.
 The squat movement flourished in the capital during the 1970s, when an estimated 30,000 people lived in squats in Greater London.

 For reasons which were never fully explained, Davey Graham sometimes showed up at the house to rendezvous with one of the residents.
 We could only guess the purpose of his visits, but the fact that he always left looking reinvigorated with a spring in his step should have given us an indication.
 I was quite starstruck at this brush with folk aristocracy, although few in the house seemed to know (or care) who he was.